ekoontz/jaas_and_kerberos/README.md

            .foofers.org = FOOFERS.ORG
            foofers.org = FOOFERS.ORG

-## Choose principals
+## Choose principal names.

 Choose a principal name for your example client and one for your example server.
+Below I use `zookeeperclient` for the client, and `zookeeperserver` for the server.

 ## Add principals using kadmin.local